top of page

 What type of timber is used?

-I get all my timber from Harlow Bros, their catalogue is available to browse here https://www.harlowbros.co.uk/ and I give you options about the cladding of the building before I begin.
+We get all my timber from Harlow Bros, their catalogue is available to browse here https://www.harlowbros.co.uk/ and we give you options about the cladding of the building before we begin.
 If you would prefer to use your own suppliers, that is no problem.

 Are the houses weatherproof?

 They largely are, but not as completely as a machined structure like a garden office.
-Those type of buildings are many times more expensive than the ones I build and other companies supply those.
-Mine are rustic child playhouses, but I felt the roofs and perspex the windows as standard, and they keep the elements largely at bay.
+Those type of buildings are many times more expensive than the ones we build and other companies supply those.
+Ours are rustic child playhouses, but we felt the roofs and perspex the windows as standard, and they keep the elements largely at bay.

 • Enjoynery Twitter